criminaljustis/criminaljustis.github.io/content/posts/20250121-Starting-A-Journal.md

 tags: [journal]
 ---

-One of the things I've joked about making a blog for as well as doing much of any sort of writing has been looking for a way to "find my voice" or the like.
+One of the things I've "joked about" when I justify making a blog post or when I do much of any sort of writing has been "to find my voice".
 When I talk, I _personally_ tend to like how I sound.
 That said, I am bad at having things to say that I think are "important."
-This year, I have decided to change all of that by the Practice of Writing Down Dumb Shit.
+This year, I have decided to change all of that with the Practice of Writing Down Dumb Shit.
 That's right, I started a Journal.

 I'm not doing any of these specific journal types or taking pictures and pasting them in, or really any of the things that make journals more artful and expressive.
 I am literally attempting to fill exactly One Page most days about mostlt nothing.
 No more than One page either.
 I want to specificaly attempt to keep it as easy as possible on my at this point in time.